PennyLaneAI/pennylane-lightning/README.rst

 .. header-start-inclusion-marker-do-not-remove

-The Lightning plugin provides fast state-vector simulators written in C++.
+The Lightning plugin ecosystem provides fast state-vector simulators written in C++.

 `PennyLane <https://docs.pennylane.ai>`_ is a cross-platform Python library for quantum machine learning, automatic differentiation, and optimization of hybrid quantum-classical computations.
+PennyLane supports Python 3.9 and above.

 .. header-end-inclusion-marker-do-not-remove